Daniel Drew: Biography

-Drew was born in Carmel, New York, in the family of Gilbert Drew and Catherine Muckleworth.
-He was poorly educated and saw hardship after his father, who owned a small cattle farm, died when Daniel was fifteen years old.
-Drew enlisted in the US Army during the War of 1812 but he did not see combat.
+Drew was born in Carmel, New York, to Gilbert Drew and Catherine Muckleworth.
+He was poorly educated and saw hardship after his father, who owned a small cattle farm, died when Daniel was 15 years old.
+Drew enlisted in the U.S. Army during the War of 1812 but he did not see combat.
 After the war, he spent some time with a traveling zoo and then built a successful cattle-droving business.

-In 1820, he moved to New York City, where he established himself at the Bull's Head Tavern in the Bowery, a place frequented by drovers and butchers doing business in the city.
+In 1820, he moved to New York City, where he ran the Bull's Head Tavern in the Bowery section of New York City, a location frequented by drovers and butchers doing business in the city.
 While running the tavern, he formed a partnership with two other drovers, buying cattle from neighboring counties and bringing them to New York for sale.
 In 1823, he married Roxanna Mead.

 In 1834, he entered the steamboat business, purchasing a share of a boat operating on the Hudson River.
 Competing with Cornelius Vanderbilt against the Hudson River Steamboat Association, he ran numerous profitable lines outside of New York City.

 Around this time, Drew began to speculate in stocks.
 He founded the brokerage firm of Drew, Robinson & Company in 1844, which dissolved a decade later with the death of his partner.
-After the firm's dissolution, he continued to work in the brokerage business as an independent operator.
+Following this, he operated as an independent trader.
 In 1857, Drew became a member of the board of directors of the Erie Railroad and used his position to manipulate the railroad stock price.
-He joined forces with Vanderbilt to rescue the Erie from bankruptcy, and also became a director of the New York and Harlem Railroad, where he collaborated again with Vanderbilt to prop up that company's finances.
+He joined forces with Vanderbilt to rescue the Erie from bankruptcy, and also became a director of the New York and Harlem Railroad, where he again collaborated with Vanderbilt to prop up that company's finances.

 In 1864, Drew once again struggled with Vanderbilt, speculating on the stock of the New York and Harlem.
 Drew was selling the stock short, but Vanderbilt and his associates bought every share he sold, ultimately causing the stock price to rise from 90 to 285 in five months.
 Drew lost $500,000.

 In 1866 to 1868, Drew engaged in the Erie War, in which Drew conspired along with fellow directors James Fisk and Jay Gould to issue stock to keep Vanderbilt from gaining control of the Erie Railroad.
 Vanderbilt, unaware of the increase in outstanding shares, kept buying Erie stock and sustained heavy losses, eventually conceding control of the railroad to the trio.

-In 1870, Fisk and Gould betrayed Drew, manipulating the stock price of the Erie Railroad and causing him to lose $1.5 million (Fisk was killed in January 1872 by a jealous rival over a mistress; Gould himself would later be swindled out of $1,000,000 worth of Erie railroad stock and never controlled the Erie Railroad).
-The Panic of 1873 cost him still more, and by 1876, Drew filed for bankruptcy, with debts exceeding a million dollars and no viable assets.
-He died in 1879, dependent on his son for support.
+In 1870, Fisk and Gould betrayed Drew, manipulating the stock price of the Erie Railroad and causing him to lose $1.5 million Fisk was killed in January 1872 by a jealous rival over a mistress; Gould was later swindled out of $1,000,000 worth of Erie railroad stock and never controlled the Erie Railroad.
+The Panic of 1873 cost Drew still more, and by 1876, he filed for bankruptcy, with debts exceeding a million dollars and no viable assets.
+He died in 1879, dependent on his son, William for support.